28 AIP Chicken Wings Recipes For Your Next Game Night

 Honey and mustard have been great partners for many years and pouring the sweet and tasty sauce over chicken wings make them so appealing that you definitely won’t have any leftovers!
 You can either pour the sauce over the ribs or if you are using this for parties you can serve the sauce separate and let people use it as a dip.
 This sauce also works with paleo and AIP fish and shrimp recipes.

-The amazing chicken wings in this paleo recipe are flavored with tastes of the East by using lime juice and fish sauce to give that Thai influence.
-This is a paleo recipe but it can easily be made AIP compliant by missing out the chili sauce and using an AIP-friendly dipping sauce instead, but to be honest they taste absolutely great just as they are without any sauce at all!
+The amazing chicken wings in this paleo recipe are flavored with tastes of the East by using fish sauce to give that Thai influence.
+This is a paleo recipe but it can easily be made AIP compliant by omitting out the sauce and using an AIP-friendly dipping sauce instead, but to be honest they taste absolutely great just as they are without any sauce at all!

 – Keto Connect